TheLink-42/42-Journey/CommonCore/push_swap/README.md

 | `rra` | Shifts all elements of stack a from top to bottom      |
 | `rrb` | Shifts all elements of stack b from top to bottom      |
 | `rrr` | Shifts all elements of both stacks from top to bottom  |

-## Objective

-Using the instruction set defined above, your program output should contain the sequence of instructions to follow to sort the stack `stack a` with the least amount of instructions possible.
-You may use an auxiliary stack `stack b` which must be empty by the end of the execution.

 ## Algorithm